201-created/ember-data-hal-9000/README.md

   }],
   links: {
     self: '/users/1'
-    #  <-- note 'pet' link is deleted since the user's pet was embedded
+    //  <-- note 'pet' link is deleted since the user's pet was embedded }
 }
-}

 # This code in your route will work.
-# The HAL serializer will re
 store.get('user', 1).then(function(user){
   return user.get('pet'); // ember-data will use the sideloaded pet and will not GET /users/1/pet });